suzyyang/Rates/README.md

 # Rates
-Project for Exploring Rates of Disorder and Disease
+Project for Exploring Rates of Disorder and Disease and Treatment